Adaptive hp-Polynomial Based Sparse Grid Collocation Algorithms for Piecewise Smooth Functions with Kinks: Numerical examples

 \subsection{Approximation of $\fc$ in various dimensions}

 Now we consider the function $\fc$ which has kinks of decreasing importance along the coordinate axis.
-For dimension $N=2$, we use a sequence of $5$ thresholds $w_{\max}=10^{-i}$, $i=2,\ldots,6$, for all methods.
-For $N=10,50$, we choose $w_{\max}\in [3\cdot 10^{-3},10^{-1}]$ for $6$ different runs.
+For dimension $N=2$, we use $w_{max}=10^{-4},\,6\cdot 10^{-7},\,3\cdot 10^{-9},\,10^{-11},$ for \glqq quadratic\grqq{} and a sequence of $5$ thresholds $w_{\max}=10^{-i}$, $i=2,\ldots,6$, for all other methods.
+For $N=10,50$, we choose $w_{\max}=10^{-i}$, $i=2,\ldots,5$, for \glqq quadratic\grqq{} and $w_{\max}\in [3\cdot 10^{-3},10^{-1}]$ for $6$ different runs else.
 The threshold for the kink detection is fixed with $w_{kink}=1$.
 The corresponding convergence results are plotted in Figure~\ref{fig:c0func-d2-errors} and Figure~\ref{fig:c0func-d10a50-errors}.
-Already for $N=2$, both newly designed hp-GSG methods perform better than the other two for both error measures, $\errTwo$ and $\errMax$.
-Further, the strategy \glqq linear\grqq{} is no longer able to compete, which becomes even more evident for higher dimensions.
+For $N=2$, both newly designed $hp$-GSG methods perform better than the other three for both error measures, $\errTwo$ and $\errMax$.
+Further, the additional effort of \glqq quadratic\grqq{} to detect anisotropic features does not pay off.
+The strategy \glqq linear\grqq{} is no longer able to compete, which becomes even more evident for higher dimensions.
 We therefore omit its results for $N=10,50$.
 In these cases, the new methods outperform \glqq highest\grqq{} for higher accuracies.
-For higher tolerances, hp-GSG-k is the best method.
-This statement is also true when we compare the computing time versus the accuracy achieved in the 2-norm, see Figure~\ref{fig:c0func-cpu}.
-The greedy approach hp-GSG-g works equally well for $N=2$, but is less efficient for higher accuracy in higher dimensions.
+For higher tolerances, \glqq quadratic\grqq{} is the best method.
+However, in terms of computing time versus the accuracy achieved in the 2-norm, it is less efficient for $N=2,10$, as can be seen in Figure~\ref{fig:c0func-cpu}.
+The new approaches work equally well for $N=2$.
+They still outperform \glqq highest\grqq{} in higher dimensions, but they are less efficient for higher accuracies and $N=50$ than \glqq quadratic\grqq{}.
+The ability to detect anisotropies is very useful here.
 Similar observations are made for the $\infty$-norm.